 Con: The Friend & The Guide (-4pts)

 When Alise and Wes arrived in Mongolia, they met two new characters.
 Unfortunately, I did not think either of these characters worked, but they did not work in different ways.
 Alise met a new friend, played by Virginia Madsen.
 This character was fine to an extent, but she just felt very random.
-She joined the story in a very random way, did not offer anything to the story, seemed to have nothing better to do than to follow Alise, and then left the story even more randomly than the way she entered it.
+She joined the story in a very random way, she did not offer anything to the story, she seemed to have nothing better to do than to follow Alise around, and she then left the story even more randomly than the way she entered it.
 As random as the character was, I did not have as much of an issue with her as I did with the guide.

 Grade: B- (82pts)